muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 might be added later.

 TODO, REWRITE THIS:
-Temporal types in the general case are excluded because the **Measure** types should be able to represent all their variations in a more generic manner.
-A Duration is a **Compound Measure** consisting of units like {year,month,day,hour,minute,second} where all are optional, and an Instant is an Era/Calendar paired with a Duration defining an offset from it, again all parts optional because we support partials, and also this means multiple calendars can all be treated the same.
-We might consider adding special MUON syntax for Duration/Instant etc if a case can be made for them, eg Gregorian calendar.
-A TELL pairs an Instant with a Coordinate (Elevation, Latitude, Longitude).
-MUON might explicitly define Units common for these, such as Year etc.

-TODO, REWRITE THIS:
 Spatial types in the general case are excluded because they are better defined by a data model layered over top of MUON and they are complex, though certain simple cases like a Coordinate (lat/lon) might be added.